FullStacksDev/angular-and-firebase-simple-example-app/README.md

 The docs are designed to be **skimmable** and **a reference** to come back to.
 We recommend going through each, in order, but not necessarily trying to learn everything at once, as you can always come back and dig deeper (especially after getting into the actual code, and building your skills and understanding up).

-After a look at the overall architecture, we cover things from a _horizontal_ perspective, i.e. the layers of implementation that make up the whole app (rather than a _vertical_ perspective — feature by feature, which we do in the advanced example app).
+After a look at the overall architecture, we cover things from a _horizontal_ perspective, i.e. the layers of implementation that make up the whole app.

 ### Index